Colombia court decriminalizes abortion, adding to regional momentum

 More than 90 groups filed a lawsuit in September 2020, arguing that the criminalization of abortion exacerbates the stigma around the procedure and creates barriers to access, even for patients who qualify under the exemptions.

 The constitutional court was legally obligated to issue a ruling on abortion by mid-November 2021.
 But the decision was delayed after a judge requested a recusal for comments he publicly made about the subject.
 The remaining eight judges were evenly split, forcing the court to assign two additional judges to break the tie — one for each of the two lawsuits before the court.
-On Monday, one of these tiebreaking judges voted in favor of expanding access, leading to a 5-4 vote to allow abortion in the first 24 weeks of pregnancy.
+On Monday, one of these tiebreaking judges voted in favor of expanding access, leading to a 5-to-4 vote to allow abortion in the first 24 weeks of pregnancy.

 Until early last year, elective abortion was legal in Latin America only in Cuba, Uruguay, Guyana and parts of Mexico.
-Other countries allow the procedure only in cases of rape or when the health or life of the mother is at risk.
-Seven countries prohibit it under all circumstances: El Salvador, Honduras, the Dominican Republic, Nicaragua, Jamaica, Suriname, and Haiti.
+Other countries allow the procedure only in cases of rape or when the health or life of the pregnant person is at risk.
+Seven countries prohibit it under all circumstances: El Salvador, Honduras, the Dominican Republic, Nicaragua, Jamaica, Suriname and Haiti.

-Argentine President Alberto Fernández signed legislation early last year to allow abortion during the first 14 weeks of pregnancy.
+Argentine President Alberto Fernández signed legislation last year to allow abortion during the first 14 weeks of pregnancy.
 Mexico’s supreme court in September ruled unconstitutional a state law that imposed prison terms for people who had illegal abortions and those who aided them.
 The ruling is binding on other states.

+As Latin American countries move to expand abortion rights, lawmakers in the United States are racing to restrict them.
+Republican-led states such as Florida, Arizona and West Virginia have advanced bills to ban abortion after 15 weeks, as the Supreme Court weighs whether to weaken or overturn the 1973 landmark decision that established the right to an abortion.

 Advocates hope the court decision in Colombia builds momentum for abortion rights in other countries in the region.